 É.L.: At the end of 2020, four months after we launched our economic recovery plan, we had already invested 30% of the €26 billion of new investments from our own equity.
 We have invested €7.8 billion in meeting France's needs in four key areas: the green transition; social cohesion; economic development; regional cohesion and housing.
 The health situation remains complicated, but we are still committed to investing, alongside local government officials, businesses, and our partners, to ensure that the economy quickly starts up again as soon as this is possible.
 And I am certain that our country is only too ready to get our economy back on its feet.
-We believe that we can turn this crisis into an opportunity to meet future challenges and accelerate the transformation towards a more sustainable and inclusive economy!
+We believe that we can turn this crisis into an opportunity to meet future challenges and accelerate the transformation towards a more sustainable and inclusive economy.

-O.S: Our priority in the recovery is to meet regional needs because each region has been hit by the crisis, including, and perhaps even most especially, the most attractive regions.
+O.S.: Our priority for recovery is to meet regional needs in each region hit by the crisis, including, and perhaps even most especially, the most attractive regions.
 We aim to help them with their transformation.
-And because we believe that the economic recovery plan must be regionalised if we are to be able to quickly and efficiently roll out our support, the number of cases processed by Banque des Territoires' regional management teams was multiplied by 7.5 between February 2020 and February 2021.
-Several examples of financed projects include: Bellême school (Orne) thermal renovation; Toulon Provence Méditerranée city community acquisition of 90 NGV (Natural Gas Vehicles) buses; real estate development plan financing for a priority
+We believe that the economic recovery plan must be regionalised if we are to be able to quickly and efficiently roll out our support, therefore, the number of cases processed by Banque des Territoires' regional management teams was multiplied by 7.5 between February 2020 and February 2021.
+Examples of financed projects include: Bellême school (Orne) thermal renovation; the Toulon Provence Méditerranée city community acquisition of 90 NGV (Natural Gas Vehicles) buses;

-"We believe that we can turn this crisis into an opportunity to meet future challenges and accelerate the transformation towards a more sustainable and inclusive economy!"
+"We believe that we can turn this crisis into an opportunity to meet future challenges and accelerate the transformation towards a more sustainable and inclusive economy."